codewitch-honey-crisis/VisualFA/VisualFA.SourceGenerator/README.md

 1. `FAStringRunner` - a compiled tokenizer/lexer that works on strings
 2. `FATextReaderRunner` - a compiled tokenizer/lexer that works on TextReaders
 3. `FAStringDfaTableRunner` - a table driven tokenizer/lexer that works on strings
-4. `FATextReaderDfaTableRunner` - a table driven tokenizer/lexer that works on strings
+4. `FATextReaderDfaTableRunner` - a table driven tokenizer/lexer that works on TextReaders

 The other alternative is to use `[FARule(...}]` on a partial method.
 This will create the runner for you, and implement its class behind the scenes